Agent skills

 - Plain text files (

-.txt) — The entire file becomes the skill instructions.
-You will need to add a name and description manually. - Markdown files (
+.txt)—The entire file becomes the skill instructions.
+You need to add a name and description yourself. - Markdown files (

-.md,.mdc) — If the file includes frontmatter (the section between---markers at the top), the name and description fields are extracted from it.
+.md,.mdc)—If the file includes frontmatter (the section between---markers at the top), the name and description fields are taken from it.
 The rest becomes the instructions.
 If there is no frontmatter, the first heading is used as the name.

 - Plain text files (